nus-cs2103-AY2021S2/ip/docs/README.md

 ### `todo` - Adds a Todo task

 Creates and adds a Todo task to the list.
+Also tells you the number of tasks you have in the list after adding.

 Example of usage: